Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 11 I4E in SoD: Imoen at the End of the Game Should be the One that Was in Party (SoD Only)
 -----------------------------------
-This component is for SoD only: at the end of SoD when the original game content kicks in, the Imoen coming to the prison exit will be the same that were in the group before.
+This component is for SoD only: at the end of SoD when the original game content kicks in, the Imoen coming to the prison exit will be the same that was in the group before.
 This is useful if Imoen had some items etc. on her you want to swap before the final save or something.